-Thattai recipe with video & step by step photos.
-Thattai are popular deep fried Indian Snacks made with rice flour, urad dal flour, salt and herbs.
-These crunchy rice crackers are from the Tamil cuisine and are also known as thattu vadai.
-During the festive season thattai & murukku are made in most South Indian homes as festivals are incomplete without fresh homemade delicacies.
+Thattai are popular South Indian festive Snacks made with rice flour, urad dal flour, salt, spices and curry leaves.
+These crunchy deep fried rice crackers are from the Tamil cuisine and are also known as Thattai Murukku or Thattu Vadai.
+During the festive season Thattai & Murukku are made in most South Indian homes as festivals are incomplete without fresh homemade delicacies.

-Thattai are known as Nippattu in karnataka and chekkalu in Andhra.
-However all these 3 are different in texture and taste as they are made with different proportions and ingredients.
+Similar versions of Thattai are made in the neighboring states of Tamil Nadu.
+They are known as Nippattu in Karnataka and Chekkalu in Andhra Pradesh.
+However all these 3 are different in texture and taste as they are made with different proportions of flour, spices and other ingredients.

 Each home has their own recipe of making these to suit their personal preference.
-This recipe yields light, tasty and crispy thattai that you can make for a tea time snack.
+This recipe yields light, tasty and crispy thattai that you can make during festivals or all around the year to serve as a tea time snack.

 Making perfectly crunchy traditional rice flour snacks begins with rinsing the rice well, draining and drying.
 Then milled to flour as the fresh ground flour enhances the aroma & texture of these snacks.